SachinSAgrawal/AR-Stack/README.md

 This app brings the popular game [Stack](https://apps.apple.com/us/app/stack/id1080487957) in the real world with Augmented Reality.
 If you like this app or found it useful, I would appreciate if you starred it or even shared it with your friends.
 I don't expect to work on this too much more, as it was my first venture into AR and I came back to it because I had some free time.

 ## Acknowledgments
 The bulk of this code was written by [Xander Xu](https://github.com/XanderXu/ARStack) in his tutorial.
-Because of the permissive free software license he included, I have taken the code and improved upon it.
+Because the Apache-2.0 license was included, I have taken the code and improved upon it.
 The basic functionality and logic is not mine, however, so most of the credit should go to him.
-If you would like to modify this app further, you are more than welcome to, as the same license is included.
+If you would like to modify this app further, you are more than welcome to, as the same license is included, as long as all the rules regarding copyright, distribution, etc are followed.

-## Improvements
+## Changes
 * The app shows you all detected planes and allows you to move the game location to within any of them.
-* The blocks now cycle through a beautiful rainbow of colors as opposed to being seemingly random.
+* The blocks now cycle through a nice rainbow of pastel colors as opposed to being seemingly random.
 * The session information label, debug options, and FPS bar have been hidden under the `Debug` button.
 * The AR Coaching Overlay view has been added to aid with establishing the scene instead.
 * A slight shadow has been added to the text so it is hopefully easier to see.